hulk66/timeline/README.md

 The easiest way is to use Docker, resp. docker-compose
 1. `wget https://raw.githubusercontent.com/hulk66/timeline/main/docker-compose.yml`
 2. `wget https://raw.githubusercontent.com/hulk66/timeline/main/env`, modify the env file according to your needs and save it as `.env`.
 The following things have to be changed:
-   1. `ASSET_PATH` - this points to the directory where you photos are located.
-Timeline will recursively scan all Photos (at the moment only JPG).
+   1. `ASSET_PATH` - this points to the directory where your assets are located.
+Timeline will recursively scan all Photos and Videos (JPG, HEIC, MOV, MP4).
 This is read-only: Timeline will not change anything in here.
    2. `PREVIEW_PATH`- For performance reasons this directory is used to generate all kinds of previews.
    3. `LOG_PATH`- This is where Timeline does the logging.
 Most important here is the `process_worker.log`.
    4. `DATABASE_DATA` - Here is where all data from mariaDB is saved